-People who’ve been making clones, cannabis seeds, and growing buds all these years are finding out that marijuana legalization can decrease the number of people growing marijuana as people abandon their gardens and buy marijuana products from dispensaries.
+Many people have been growing their own marijuana for years, because it was illegal to buy it.
+Now that retail marijuana sales are legalized in several states, some growers have abandoned their gardens and now buy marijuana products from dispensaries.
 Well, I’ve sampled the best dispensary buds and concentrates, and I’m here to tell you that I’ve grown my own marijuana for many years, and marijuana legalization won’t change that.
 Here’s why…

 Growing My Own Marijuana Ensures Health & Safety

-No matter what testing and regulatory scheme a legalized cannabis state or country has, you can never be sure if the cannabis buds or the material processes used to make concentrates has produced 100% safe products.
+No matter what testing and regulatory scheme a legalized cannabis state or country has, you can never be totally sure if the cannabis buds or the processes used to make cannabis concentrates has produced 100% safe products.

-I’ve seen research data showing pesticide and other contamination even in cannabis products produced under a regulatory scheme.
+I’ve seen research data showing pesticide and other contamination even in cannabis products produced under strict regulatory schemes.
 It’s staggering how much garbage can end up on and in marijuana plants and concentrates.

 I’ve examined dispensary buds and concentrates using magnification, and seen pet hairs, ashes, human hairs, insect bodies, dirt, mold spores, powdery mildew, and other contaminants.